Top 10 U.S. states with the highest minimum wage

-Minimum wage is one of the hottest talking points in the country right now, both by politicians and the everyday man.
+Minimum wage is one of the hottest talking points in the country right now by both politicians and the normal person.
+The minimum wage (the lowest hourly amount that an employee may be paid for their labor) is determined by both state and Federal labor laws in the United States.
 Currently, the federal minimum wage is $7.25 an hour.
 However, many states across the nation have different minimums — some of which are lower than the federal standard.
 There has been a push to raise the federal minimum wage, with some advocates saying it should be raised to $15 an hour.
+According to a report by the National Employment Law Project, 18 states and 19 cities have set to increase the minimum wage in 2018.
+All are pushing for a wage increase of $12 to $15 an hour.
 However, opponents of such a drastic step say that more than doubling the minimum wage would have devastating effects on the economy, and would force many small businesses to shut down.

 FUN FACT: Connecticut is home to the nation’s oldest public library.
 The Scoville Memorial Library has been lending books to locals since 1771.

-Like its New England neighbors, Vermont set its state minimum wage to $9.60 an hour at the beginning of 2016.
-This was the second of 4 increases that will eventually set the state minimum wage at $10.50 an hour in 2018.
+Like its New England neighbors, Vermont increased its state minimum wage to $10.50 an hour at the beginning of 2018.
+Beginning in 2019, the minimum wage will be indexed to inflation.

 FUN FACT: Not only is Vermont the maple syrup capital of the US, producing over a half a million gallons a year, they also have the most dairy cows per capita in the country.